Data-driven effective model shows a liquid-like deep learning: Data-driven Ising model

 To find the model parameters $\boldsymbol{\Omega}=\{\mathbf{J},\mathbf{h}\}$, we use the gradient accent algorithm corresponding to the maximum likelihood learning principle.
 By maximizing the log-likelihood $\langle\ln \left(P_{\boldsymbol{\Omega}}(\boldsymbol{\sigma})\right)\rangle_{\text {weight-data}}$ with respect to the model parameters $\boldsymbol{\Omega}=\{\mathbf{J},\mathbf{h}\}$, we can obtain the following iterative learning rules~\cite{Ackley-1985}:

 where $t$ and $\eta$ denote the learning step and learning rate, respectively.
-In the above learning equation, the data expectation terms can be directly computed from the sampled parameter solutions.
+In the above learning equations, the data expectation terms can be directly computed from the sampled parameter solutions.
 However, the model expectation terms are commonly difficult to compute due to the $\mathcal{O}(2^N)$ computation complexity.
 Fortunately, the cavity method in spin glass theory (Appendix~\ref{app-b}) can be used to approximate the model expectations.
-At each learning step, to evaluate how well the Ising model fits the weight statistics, we compute the root-mean squared error (or deviation) between the data expectations and model expectations:

-from which a perfect fitting leads to a zero deviation.
+At each learning step, to evaluate how well the Ising model fits the weight statistics, we compute the root-mean squared error (or deviation) between the data expectations and model expectations: $\Delta^2=\frac{1}{N} \sum_{i}\left[m_{i}^{\text {data}}-m_{i}^{\text {model}}\right]^{2}+\frac{2}{N(N-1)} \sum_{i<j}\left[C_{i j}^{\text {data}}-C_{i j}^{\text {model}}\right]^{2}$, from which a perfect fitting leads to a zero deviation.
 We stop the learning when $\Delta<0.01$ or after $300$ learning steps are reached.